The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Correction Function Method

 \begin{proposition} The minimization problem \eqref{eq:minPblm_3D_interface} has a unique global minimizer. \end{proposition} \begin{proof} The proof is similar to that of Proposition \ref{prop:global_minimizer_boundary}. \end{proof}

-\begin{remark} Let us assume that $k=2\,m$ and that polynomials approximating the correction functions have an accuracy of $\mathcal{O}(\ell_i^{k+1})$.
+\begin{remark} The correction function method should preserve the accuracy of the Hermite-Taylor method if $k=2\,m$.
+Let us assume that $k=2\,m$ and that polynomials approximating the correction functions have an accuracy of $\mathcal{O}(\ell_i^{k+1})$.
 Using

-in the functional $J_i^n$ we obtain that all terms in the functional $J_i^n$ scale as $\mathcal{O}(\ell_i^{2\,k+5})$.
-Here $J_i^n$ is either given by \eqref{eq:functional_boundary} for an embedded boundary problem or \eqref{eq:functional_interface_1D} for an interface problem.
+in the functional $J_q^n$ we obtain that all terms in the functional $J_q^n$ scale as $\mathcal{O}(\ell_q^{2\,k+5})$. { This is also consistent with the dimensional analysis made in Remark~\ref{rem:dim_analysis}.} Here $J_q^n$ is either given by \eqref{eq:functional_boundary} for an embedded boundary problem or \eqref{eq:functional_interface_1D} for an interface problem.
 We require that $c_H > 0$ to have a well-posed minimization problem.
-We also require that $c_H < 1$ so that the Hermite functionals are dominated by the Maxwell's equations residuals and the boundary or interface conditions in $J_i^n$. \end{remark}
+We also require that $c_H \leq 1$ so that the Hermite functionals are not dominating the Maxwell's equations residuals and the boundary or interface conditions in $J_q^n$. { We choose $c_H = 1$ since the condition number of the matrices $M_q$ scales as $\mathcal{O}(c_H^{-1})$, as shown in \cite{LawAppelo2023}.} \end{remark}

-\begin{remark} The correction function method should preserve the accuracy of the Hermite-Taylor method if $k=2\,m$.
-As for the stability, the correction function method impacts the stability properties of the numerical method used inside the domain as was remarked in \cite{LawNave2021}.
-The parameter $c_H$ must then be chosen small enough to obtain a stable Hermite-Taylor correction function method.
-However, $c_H$ cannot be taken arbitrary small to avoid a large condition number of the matrices coming from the minimization problems. \end{remark}